Skip to Content

 Fan Heaters for Healthy Air Flow

 Each greenhouse gardener faces the challenge of air circulation.
 Overly still air in your backyard will encourage mildew and mold growth.
 How?
-The moisture in your greenhouse atmosphere collects on the foliage and other surfaces and fails to evaporate easily in the humid surrounding – especially if there’s no breeze.
+The moisture in your greenhouse atmosphere collects on the foliage and other surfaces and fails to evaporate quickly in the humid surrounding – especially if there’s no breeze.

-Therefore, an electric fan heater is the best option to guarantee healthy airflow in your setting, even in the coldest of winters.
+Therefore, an electric fan heater is the best option to guarantee healthy airflow in your setting, even in the coldest winters.

 Safe Greenhouse Heating Practices